Why Your Cigar Tastes Bitter (And How to Fix It)

 • Uneven airflow

-A poor cut restricts airflow, causing overheating.
+A poor cut restricts airflow, causing the cigar to burn hotter than intended.

 Fix it: